 Features of Jet Charter Cards

 Jet charter cards can be structured in a couple of different ways.
-They may be plane specific, in which you buy a set number of hours in a certain size of aircraft eg 25 hours in a light jet.
+They may be plane specific, in which you buy a certain number of hours in a certain size of aircraft eg 25 hours in a light jet.
 With 25 hours being the standard size, but they can be as low as 5 hours or as high as 50 hours.

 Or, they may be deposit based, in which you simply put down a deposit, typically starting at $50,000 or $100,000.
 When a member requests an aircraft the service provider then supplies the required plane from their own fleet or charters one on the open charter market.
 Members pay agreed flat hourly rates for flight time which are deducted from their deposit.
 These locked in hourly rates vary according to aircraft size and potentially whether a trip is one way or round trip.
 The deposits are also usually fully refundable.